Saul-Mirone/saul-mirone.github.io/content/blog/a-complete-guide-to-typescript-decorator/index.md

 * @Returns:
   If the class decorator returns a value, it will replace the class declaration.

-Thus, it's suitable to extend an existing class with some properties or methods.
+Thus, it's suitable for extending an existing class with some properties or methods.

 For example, we can add a `toString` method for all the classes to overwrite the original `toString` method.